Soccer Drills

 Standing Header Form

 Pairs facing each other 3 yards apart.
-One player tosses the ball underhand at forehead height; partner heads the ball back using the flat part of the forehead, eyes open, mouth closed, neck firm.
-10 reps each side, then switch.
-Foundation drill from age 12 up using a light or partially deflated ball.
+One player tosses the ball underhand at forehead height; the partner heads it back using the flat part of the forehead, eyes open, mouth closed, neck firm.
+A foundation drill from age 12 up using a light or partially deflated ball.

 Throw-Up Header Reps